lvalnegri/workshops-setup_cloud_analytics_machine/README.md

   <a name="add-admin-user"/>

 ### Add admin user
 The Linux system is well known for its strong management of users, file and directories permissions and ownerships.
-In particular, it's an absolute no-no to use the default admin user, called *root*, as it could be
+In particular, it's an absolute no-no to use the default admin user, called *root*, as it could be a disaster if you get something even slightly wrong in a command (`rm /` will completely wipe your system disk with no possibility of return), or simply for security to avoid giving complete control of the machine to anyone stealing your password.
-It's customary instead to use a group called *sudo* that will act as a temporary admin
+It's customary instead to use a group called *sudo* whose components can act as temporary admins.

-  - create new user (change *usrname* with the actual user name):
+  - create a new user (change *usrname* with the actual user name):
     ~~~
     adduser usrname
     ~~~